-Federal Financial Assistance Programs - Federal Stafford Loan receivables are not included in the College's statements of net assets, as the loans are repayable directly to the Pennsylvania Higher Education Assistance Agency.
-In 2010 and 2009, the College received and disbursed approximately \$443,000 and \$0, respectively, under the Federal Stafford Loan Program on behalf of the Pennsylvania Higher Education Assistance Agency, which is not included as revenue and expense on the statements of revenues, expenses, and changes in net assets.
+Federal Financial Assistance Programs - Federal Direct Loan receivables are not included in the College's statements of net assets, as the loans are repayable directly to the U.S. Department of Education.
+In 2011 and 2010, the College received and disbursed approximately \$394,000 and \$443,000, respectively, under the Federal Direct Loan Program on behalf of the U.S. Department of Education, which is not included as revenue and expense on the statements of revenues, expenses, and changes in net assets.

 The College also distributes other student financial assistance funds on behalf of the federal government to students under the federal Pell Grant program.
 The activity of this program is recorded in the accompanying financial statements.
-In 2010, the College received and disbursed approximately \$975,000 under this federal student aid program.
+In 2011 and 2010, the College received and disbursed approximately \$1,454,000 and \$975,000, respectively, under this federal student aid program.
 Prior to 2010, the College did not distribute student financial assistance funds on behalf of the federal government to students under the federal Pell Grant program.
 Pell Grant funds distributed for 2009 were made through Southern West Virginia Community and Technical College.